 Some producers prefer to keep their cows inside in order to better monitor the food each cow consumes or because of the environmental constraints imposed on producers who send their cows outside.
 Examples of these constraints include building fences to keep cows from watercourses, providing water troughs, creating areas for exercise, etc.

-Nowadays, modern stables offer cows a degree of comfort that earlier buildings could not: more space in the stalls, better ventilation, rubber mats, etc.
+Nowadays, modern stables offer cows a degree of comfort that earlier buildings could not: more space in the stalls, better ventilation, rubber mats, various types of bedding such as sand, etc.